thebezelproject/BezelProject/README.md

 Only one bezel can exist for a specific game name, so systems that share the same Retroarch core and rom filename will use the same bezel.

 -------
-INSTALLATION - using a Raspberry Pi build of RetroPie
+INSTALLATION - using a Raspberry Pi build of RetroPie, or an x86 build under Ubuntu, for example.

 NOTE: do not install the script as user 'root'.
 Only install the script as user 'pi'...otherwise it may cause future errors.